RIPEN WITH THE SEASONS

 “To everything there is a season” the writer of Ecclesiastes declares.
 He proceeds to detail many of the milestone events of life with contrasts: “…a time to (this)…and also a time for (that)….”
 In our advanced years we acknowledge God’s wisdom to bring us through many of those opposites to balance our lives.

 Youth and middle age have no monopoly on seeking new horizons.
-Let’s emulate seasoned Caleb in the Old Testament who, although well into his eighties, didn’t accept that he was “over the hill.”
+Let’s emulate seasoned Caleb in the Old Testament who, although well into his eighties, didn’t accept that he was finished with his life.
 He asked God for another big hill (mountain) to possess.
 Let’s sprinkle seasoning on one another to encourage mountain climbing rather than slipping back down our already attained hills.

 God has equipped us with spiritual wings to lift us over our valleys of circumstances and limitations when they try to drag us down.
 Our advancing years can be the most creative and productive of our lives.
 Let’s expect our due season right around the next corner.
 “The best is yet to come” can become a reality instead of a pious platitude.